-For example, section 367A in the Migration Act requires the ART to draw an unfavourable inference where a protection applicant raises new claims or evidence before the ART if the ART is satisfied the applicant does not have a reasonable explanation for this delay.13 Protection visa applicants have valid reasons for a delay in providing updated evidence and claims, including trauma and related mental health illness, language barriers, fear of authorities and lack of legal representation.
+For example, section 367A in the Migration Act requires the ART to draw an unfavourable inference where a protection applicant raises new claims or evidence before the ART if the ART is satisfied the applicant does not have a reasonable explanation for this delay.
+Protection visa applicants have valid reasons for a delay in providing updated evidence and claims, including trauma and related mental health illness, language barriers, fear of authorities and lack of legal representation.
 As the legislation does not provide any guidance regarding what would suffice as a 'reasonable explanation', there is no guarantee that these valid explanations would be accepted by the ART.
+Consequently, this provision is likely to continue to cause severe hardship and unfair outcomes for protection applicants.
+There is no valid justification for including this requirement, especially as Tribunal members already have discretion to assess any delay as part of an applicant's credibility within their existing powers.